This is our review of the free British Airways American Express (BA Amex) credit card.

 When you spend £12,000, you receive a 2-4-1 companion voucher entitling you to book two Avios redemption flights for the miles of one.
 This voucher is valid for one year.

-If you are a solo traveller, the 2-4-1 voucher can also be used to get a 50% discount on the Avios required for reward ticket for one person.
+If you are a solo traveller, the 2-4-1 voucher can also be used to get a 50% discount on the Avios required for a reward ticket for one person.

-From 1st September 2021, 2-4-1 companion vouchers issued on the free BA Amex are only redeemable in Economy Class.
+2-4-1 companion vouchers issued on the free BA Amex are only redeemable in Economy Class.
 If you want to redeem your 2-4-1 voucher in World Traveller Plus, Business / Club or First, you have no choice but to get the Premium Plus card.

 Remember that full taxes and charges must be paid when you use your companion voucher.
 The discount only applies to the Avios element of your ticket.